airbytehq/airbyte/docs/integrations/sources/google-drive.md

 As you can probably tell, there are many ways to achieve the same goal with path patterns.
 We recommend using a pattern that ensures clarity and is robust against future additions to the directory structure.

 ## User Schema

+When using the Avro, Jsonl, CSV or Parquet format, you can provide a schema to use for the output stream. **Note that this doesn't apply to the experimental Document file type format.**

 Providing a schema allows for more control over the output of this stream.
 Without a provided schema, columns and datatypes will be inferred from the first created file in the bucket matching your path pattern and suffix.
 This will probably be fine in most cases but there may be situations you want to enforce a schema instead, e.g.: